P3DCAT/PalettizeTools/txa-attribs.md

 rounded up to the next sizeable unit before placing the texture within the palette.

-This helps reduce constant repalettization caused by slight differences in coverage between egg files.
+* This helps reduce constant repalettization caused by slight differences in coverage between egg files.

 For instance, say file a.egg references a texture with a coverage of 0.91, and then later file b.egg is discovered to reference the same texture with a coverage of 0.92.
 If the texture was already palettized with the original coverage of 0.91, it must now be moved in the palette.
-Rounding the coverage area up to some fixed unit reduces this problem.
+*Rounding the coverage area up to some fixed unit reduces this problem.*

 For instance, if you specified a value 0.5 for fraction in the above command, it would round both of these values up to the next half-unit, or 1.0.

-The second number is a fuzz factor, and should be a small number; if the coverage area is just slightly larger than the last unit (within the fuzz factor), it is rounded down instead of up.
+The second number is a **fuzz factor**, and should be a small number; if the coverage area is just slightly larger than the last unit (within the fuzz factor), it is rounded down instead of up.